Move it. Store it. Assemble it. Service it. Fabricate it efficiently. Power it strategically.

 York County offers a right-sized environment where companies can operate efficiently, scale over time, and access regional markets without the cost and complexity of major metro areas.

-Target industries are informed by detailed site analysis, including transportation access, environmental conditions, and utility capacity within the Northwest York Industrial Park.
-It also takes into considerations supply chains and available inputs in the region.
+Target industries are informed by detailed site analysis, including transportation access, environmental conditions, and utility capacity within the Northwest York Industrial Park and around the county.
+These targets also reflect regional supply chains, available inputs, workforce strengths, and long-term infrastructure fit.

 Agricultural and Industrial Equipment Component Manufacturing